koodikulma-fi/mixin-types/README.md

-## TODO:
-- AsInstance...
-And teh special cases realted to this in usage..

 ## WHAT

 `mixin-types` is a tiny library providing typing tools for mixin classes and 2 simple JS funcs (`mixins` and `mixinsWith`).